temperlang/temper-syntax/temper-syntax/pygments.temper.md

       public name: builtins.String;
     }

+And I'd like to make these static members of `Kind`, but we have a [codegen bug][temp-after-static] with that right now.

     export let Name: Kind = new Kind("Name");
     export let Operator: Kind = new Kind("Operator");
     export let Punctuation: Kind = new Kind("Punctuation");
     export let StringKind: Kind = new Kind("String");
     export let StringInterpol: Kind = new Kind("String.Interpol");
     export let Whitespace: Kind = new Kind("Whitespace");

-And I'd like to make these static members of `Kind`, but we have codegen bugs with that right now.

 ### Kind By Group